 2. Tableau

-Tableau is a widely used enterprise business intelligence platform known for its data visualization and interactive dashboard capabilities.
-It offers self-service analytics combined with centralized governance and scalable deployment options.
-Tableau’s AI features, like Explain Data, help surface insights in plain language, making analytics accessible across business teams.
+Tableau is an enterprise business intelligence platform known for its data visualization and interactive dashboard capabilities.
+While Tableau offers self-service analytics combined with centralized governance and scalable deployment options, it often requires analysts to design, publish, and refresh dashboards manually.
+Tableau's AI features, like Explain Data, help surface insights in plain language, making analytics accessible across business teams.

 Key features: